 Do you charge for interface connectivity?

 Patagonia Health provides a rich set of interfaces to connect to other community providers like labs, hospitals, pharmacies, health information exchanges, etc. A large number of interfaces are included and custom interfaces can be developed to meet an organization’s specific needs.
-For a complete list of interfaces, click here.

 What are the system requirements for Patagonia Health EHR?